palkan/isolator/README.md

 Possible `options` are:
 - `exception_class` – an exception class to raise in case of offense
 - `exception_message` – custom exception message (could be specified without a class)
-- `details_message` – a block to generate additional exceptin message information:
+- `details_message` – a block to generate additional exception message information:

 ```ruby
 Isolator.isolate :active_job,